Psychotherapy & Counselling in central Cheltenham, Gloucestershire, with Dr Lesley McGown

 Getting in touch

 Initial enquiries are best made by email.
 Please mention whether you are able to be flexible in terms of an appointment time, or if circumstances restrict your availability.
+It would also be helpful if you could add just a few words as to why you are seeking help.

 Please note that I am unable to respond to emails at the weekend.